Can I Run My Pool Pump At Night? Complete Setup Guide

 2. Install or Program Your Timer System

-- Purchase a mechanical or digital pool timer rated for your pump's amperage (typically 20-30 amps for most residential pumps)
+- Purchase a mechanical or digital pool timer rated for your pump's amperage (typically 20-30 amps for most residential pumps which draw 15-25 amps)

-- Install the timer according to manufacturer instructions, or hire a licensed electrician if you're uncomfortable with electrical work
+- Install the timer according to manufacturer instructions and local electrical codes, or hire a licensed electrician if you're uncomfortable with electrical work or if permits are required

 - Program the timer to start your pump after sunset and run for the required duration based on your pool size